MTLKS/42hackathon2023/README.md

 This feature can be disabled by invoking the command with ``force: True``, in which it will pretend like nothing is wrong with it.

 This command could be reinvoked as many time in a **private** channel prior announcing it in a public channel, to confirm that the algorithm is working as intended.
-Once a result is announced, it is still strongly advised against rematch, as it could break promises and screw with people planned schedules.
+Once a result is announced, it is still strongly advised against rematch, as it could break promises and screw with students' planned schedules.

-The bot will always follow the latest generated result.
+**The bot will always follow the latest generated result.**
 Here's a successful example for 2024 January rush-00.
 ![Match Result](<doc-assets/match-result.png>)